 But check out how some creative editing can enhance the photo, even during the snowy conditions.
 I paid a photoshop expert $5 on fiverr to demonstrate how these photos are manipulated.
 Below is the exact same photo as posted above, only this time with professional editing to enhance the colors.

 The above edited photo is a complete lie that we’re only showing to prove a point.
 That is not the Rainbow Mountain we saw with our own eyes.
 So many people are photoshopping images of Rainbow Mountain to make it look like this colorful wonderland.
-That simply isn’t true.
-Instead, below is the Rainbow Mountain we encountered, which was not worth pursuing under such rainy and snowy conditions.
+While the mountain may indeed be more vibrant on a clear day, many of these images are misrepresentations.
+Instead, below is the Rainbow Mountain we encountered, which in our opinion is not worth pursuing under such rainy and snowy conditions.

 Whatever You Do, Don’t Go To Rainbow Mountain In the Rain or Snow